pdfix/action-pdf-accessibility-paddle-docker/README.md

   --process_table PROCESS_TABLE
                         Process tables in the PDF document using table models.
 Default is True.
   --threshold_paragraph_title THRESHOLD_PARAGRAPH_TITLE
                         Threshold for paragraph title.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.3.
   --threshold_image THRESHOLD_IMAGE
                         Threshold for image.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_text THRESHOLD_TEXT
                         Threshold for text.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_number THRESHOLD_NUMBER
                         Threshold for number.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_abstract THRESHOLD_ABSTRACT
                         Threshold for abstract.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_content THRESHOLD_CONTENT
                         Threshold for content.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_figure_title THRESHOLD_FIGURE_TITLE
                         Threshold for figure title.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_formula THRESHOLD_FORMULA
                         Threshold for formula.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.3.
   --threshold_table THRESHOLD_TABLE
                         Threshold for table.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_table_title THRESHOLD_TABLE_TITLE
                         Threshold for table title.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_reference THRESHOLD_REFERENCE
                         Threshold for reference.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_doc_title THRESHOLD_DOC_TITLE
                         Threshold for doc title.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_footnote THRESHOLD_FOOTNOTE
                         Threshold for footnote.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_header THRESHOLD_HEADER
                         Threshold for header.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.3.
   --threshold_algorithm THRESHOLD_ALGORITHM
                         Threshold for algorithm.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_footer THRESHOLD_FOOTER
                         Threshold for footer.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_seal THRESHOLD_SEAL
                         Threshold for seal.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.3.
   --threshold_chart_title THRESHOLD_CHART_TITLE
                         Threshold for chart title.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_chart THRESHOLD_CHART
                         Threshold for chart.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_formula_number THRESHOLD_FORMULA_NUMBER
                         Threshold for formula number.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_header_image THRESHOLD_HEADER_IMAGE
                         Threshold for header image.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.3.
   --threshold_footer_image THRESHOLD_FOOTER_IMAGE
                         Threshold for footer image.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
   --threshold_aside_text THRESHOLD_ASIDE_TEXT
                         Threshold for aside text.
-Value between 0.0 - 1.0.
-For -1.0 use model default.
+Value between 0.0 and 1.0.
+Default is 0.5.
 ```

 For example we want to autotag file `/home/pdfs_in/document.pdf` and output should go to `/home/pdfs_out/tagged.pdf` using zoom `3.0`.